12 reasons why the OEE is low

 This is another production efficiency enemy often caused by the insistence on the use of paper documentation, delays in conveying information, and machine real-time data gathering.

 The real value of OEE can’t be underestimated in manufacturing processes and improving quality, availability, and performance is essential, as difficult as it may seem.
-The way forward is to make decisions based on numbers as opposed to personal opinions.
+The way forward is to make decisions based on numbers instead of personal opinions.

 If you need further assistance in terms of measuring and improving your business’ OEE then don’t hesitate to reach out to the team at ANT for professional help and advice.
 We’re happy to discuss which modules are best suited to your specific needs and requirements.